This is the first in a series of posts that will provide you with detailed information on choosing and making cement & concrete crafts.

 You may notice that I sometimes use the term concrete scattered in the introductions of my posts and sometimes even the title, yet I will have chosen cement as the material (or vice versa).
 See my Google quandary?
 I do this to combat the problem of people not finding my tutorials because of this semi-interchangeable term.
-Just rest assured that in my tutorials, both in the materials list and in the tutorial steps, I will always use the exact term for the material I used.
+Just rest assured that in my tutorials, the materials list will always use the exact term for the concrete/cement mix I used.
 Make sense?

 Differences In Concrete and Cement Craft Mixes

 At the bottom of this post, I have given my personal review on the different types of cement and concrete mixes for making crafts.
 My review is based on these test results.
 For a deeper understanding please read through the tests here first.

 To gain a better feel for the various mixes, I have tested and compared six different concrete and cement mixes.
 I chose these particular mixes because I suspected they were viable for being good contenders for making cement/concrete crafts.
 I also made my selections based on availability in my area.

 My tests included making a couple of bowls, small and large for each type of craft mix.
 First I’ll give you the official description from the manufacturer, then tell you about my experiences working with these mixes.

 Cement All® is a high-performance, fast-setting concrete repair material that is durable in wet environments.
 Apply Cement All from featheredge to 4” thick.
 Use for general and structural concrete repair, doweling and anchoring, industrial grouting, formed work, vertical and horizontal trowel applications.